-When speaking about the Bitcoin’s wallet, the key point to consider is its access to the Internet.
+There are different crypto wallet solutions.
+When speaking about Bitcoin’s wallet, the key point to consider is its access to the Internet.
 This feature divides wallets into two categories: hot and cold wallets.
-It’s like the bank keeping some funds at the bank teller desk so customers could access it any time they want, while the rest of it kept in a vault.
-In other words, hot and cold wallets are security measures used by the exchange platforms to protect their customers’ funds.
+It’s like keeping some funds at the bank teller desk so customers can access them any time they want.
+The rest of it, though, is kept in a vault.
+In other words, hot and cold wallets are security measures that exchange platforms use to protect their customers’ funds.

 The advantages of a hot wallet

 Hot wallets are always in some way connected to the Internet.
 As a result, funds theft may occur.
 However, there are also significant advantages of hot wallets that are impossible to overlook.
 They allow software developers adoption to their applications.
 It enables withdrawing cryptocurrencies easily with no need for third-party users like exchange support to access the private key.

 There are custom protection methods on the market to keep the funds secure.
 They include different confirmation procedures for higher withdrawals and two-step login.
 But that’s not the only thing that makes hot wallets closer to the security level of cold storage.
 The whole blockchain technology was created around the idea of decentralisation, and what fits better than multisig?
 The whole point is to dissipate trust by requiring two or even three keys to access the funds.
 In other words, this makes it nearly impossible for hackers to steal funds.

 What kind of wallet is an exchange itself?